The most underrated town in every state

 Illinois: Arcola

-Arcola is just a 1.5-hour drive east of Illinois capital Springfield, but it's worlds away.
+Arcola is just an hour-and-a-half drive east of Illinois capital Springfield, but it's worlds away.
 The big city buzz is replaced with a dreamy, small-town vibe and the place is a gateway to Amish country.
-You can pick up Amish-made crafts at shops in town, and you should also make time to stop by the Hippie Memorial.
-A giant shrine to hippy culture, this artwork by free-spirited railroad worker Bob Moomaw is made from found materials.
-Main Street is stuffed with striking 19th-century buildings like this one pictured too.
+You can pick up Amish-made crafts at shops in town, and you should also make time to stop by the Hippie Memorial: a giant shrine to hippie culture, this artwork by free-spirited railroad worker Bob Moomaw is made from found materials.
+Main Street is stuffed with striking 19th-century buildings.

 Indiana: Nashville